PostState/Sputnik-App-Chain/README.md

 ## About

-Sputnik Network AppChain is the part of future PostState Blockchain
+Sputnik Network App-Chain is the part of future PostState Blockchain

 Sputnik Network will be Cosmos Ecosystem Hub to send and recieve crypto, and also to recieve airdrops:
 - InterChain Accounts